When do I apply to the program?

 What can I expect once I have been accepted?

-You will receive a letter at the address you indicated notifying you of your acceptance.
+You will receive a letter on your Slate account notifying you of your acceptance.
 The letter will contain specific details regarding actions required on your part including, but not limited to, completing an intent to register and attending orientation.
 More information will be provided at orientation.

 What grade average must I maintain once accepted into the program?